 The cast did a lot of improvisation throughout the shooting of the movie.
 See more »

 Mickey asks if they ever saw what happened to the Japanese when "we dropped Little Boy on Nagasaki".
 The Little Boy nuclear bomb was, in fact, dropped on Hiroshima on Aug 6, 1945.
 Nagasaki was hit with the Fat Man bomb 3 days later.
+However, it is plausible that the Mickey character gets the facts mixed up or fails to remember them properly in the stressful situation.
 See more »

 Was this review helpful to you?